angelolz/CookieClickerRPC/README.md

 # Cookie Clicker Rich Presence Creator
 This Cookie Clicker mod will allow you to share your game stats with everyone on Discord!

-## Requirements
-- CCSE
-- The Rich Presence Cookie Clicker mod
-- The Rich Presence Java Client
-- [Java 8](https://java.com/en/download/) (or higher, although the exe might prompt you to install Java 8 for some reason)

 ## Mod Installation (Steam)
 You can download this mod at the Steam Workshop **[here](https://steamcommunity.com/sharedfiles/filedetails/?id=2708959340)**.